‘Sports Illustrated’ Model Erin Willerton Flashes Major Cleavage In New Selfie

 In the new sultry snap, Erin could be seen wearing a tight, dark pink halterneck style dress which perfectly hugged her amazing figure.
 And that’s not all, but its plunging neckline enabled the model to flash an ample amount of her never-ending cleavage — a move which sent temperatures soaring.

-In terms of her aesthetics, Erin wore a full face of makeup comprising some highlighter on her cheek, lots of mascara and a dark pink lip color to match her outfit.
+In terms of her aesthetics, Erin wore a full face of makeup comprising some highlighter on her cheek, lots of mascara, and dark pink lip color to match her outfit.
 She dressed her hair into soft curls and let them down to pull off a very glamorous look.

 Erin accessorized with some metallic hoop earrings and a ring to keep it simple, and to pose for the picture, she puckered her lips a little, struck a side pose, held her phone up and clicked a mirror selfie.